 After the decline of the Mauryas, northern India was split into several kingdoms.
 In the Magadha region, the Sungas came to power in about 185 BC.
 After that, the Kanvas came to power who were defeated by the Satavahanas originally from the Deccan.
 Northwest India was constantly under attack from powers in Central Asia and northwest.
-The Indo-Greek or the Graeco-Indian Kingdom was established in around 180 BC when the Graeco-Bactrian king Demetrius invaded the Indian subcontinent.
+The Indo-Greek or the Graeco-Indian Kingdom has established around 180 BC when the Graeco-Bactrian king Demetrius invaded the Indian subcontinent.

-Initial presence of Greeks in India
+Indo-Greeks – Initial presence of Greeks in India

-- After Alexander invaded northwest part of the subcontinent, one of his generals, Seleucus Nicator, founded the Seleucid Empire.
+- After Alexander invaded the northwest part of the subcontinent, one of his generals, Seleucus Nicator, founded the Seleucid Empire.

 - In Seleucus’s conflict with the mighty Chandragupta Maurya, he ceded large parts to the west of the Indus, including the Hindu Kush, present-day Afghanistan and Balochistan to the Mauryan king.